backupbrew/switchbrew/Applet Manager services.md

 Takes an input u32, no output.

-The input value must be 0-2.
+The input value must be 0-2: 0 = disabled, 1 = Extended, and 2 =
+ExtendedUnsafe.

 ### GetIdleTimeDetectionExtension